martin-marek/batch-size/README.md

 We implemented all of our experiments in JAX from scratch, using a mix of data, tensor, and sequence parallelism.
 We used two independent codebases for [pretraining](pretraining) and [fine-tuning](finetuning).
 Please refer to either codebase for more details on running experiments.

-All of our visualizations were done using Jupyter Notebooks found in the (utils)[utils] directory.
+All of our visualizations were done using Jupyter Notebooks found in the [utils](utils) directory.

 ## Citation